sharkrf/osw-http-api/README.md

 ### config-import

-If you want to import the active config profile settings, you can send a request to this interface.
+If you want to import config profile settings, you can send a request to this interface.

+*profile_nr* is the profile number where the imported config will be stored.
 *config_size* is the count of valid config bytes in the file.
 *chunk_size* is the length which this interface waits *chunk* data in string of hexadecimal character pairs.